Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 > I have built over years of playing.

 ## Is this allowed?
 Multiboxing is allowed in Foxhole, so long as your alts are on the same team.
 Single action autoclickers are also allowed.
 Most logi vets use multiple accounts.
+You obviously can't input broadcast, and there is no reason to anyways.

 ## What you can do with this guide.